 Use your free night certificate at the Ritz-Carlton Sarasota

-Just for having the Bonvoy Brilliant Card you receive Gold Elite status in the Marriott Bonvoy program.
+On an ongoing basis, just for having the Bonvoy Brilliant Card, you receive Gold Elite status in the Marriott Bonvoy program.
 This status ordinarily requires 25 elite nights, and gets perks including the following:

 - 25% bonus points on hotel stays

 - 2 PM late check-out

 You can earn Platinum Elite status if you spend $75,000 on the card in a calendar year.

 This status ordinarily requires 50 elite nights.
 Platinum Elite status gets you the following benefits:

 - 4PM late check-out

 - A room upgrade, including to a standard suite

 - Welcome gift, including breakfast at many brands